Have you ever driven past a bad wreck in the 610 loop and wondered how many auto accidents occur per day in Houston?

 To get compensated for accident-related expenses in a comparative fault state like Texas, you must first determine who was liable for your car accident.

-A Texas car accident lawyer can help you prove fault with some or all of the following methods:
+A Houston car accident lawyer can help you prove fault with some or all of the following methods:

 Photos: They say a picture’s worth a thousand words!
 Photos of your vehicle damage, the accident scene, and injuries are very valuable for your case.